PEPESHANTY/PEPESHANTY/README.md

 ---

-- 🔭 I’m currently working on **cloud-based AI and data engineering projects** using AWS (S3, EC2, RDS, Redshift) and PostgreSQL/Oracle
+- 🔭 I’m currently working on **cloud-based AI and data engineering projects** using python, AWS (S3, EC2, RDS, Redshift) and PostgreSQL/Oracle
 - 🌱 I’m currently learning and building with **GenAI, LLMs, and Machine Learning** using Python (Pandas, Sklearn, LangChain, OpenAI APIs)
 - 🤖 I also have hands-on experience in **Java backend development** with Spring Boot and Microservices
 - 🤝 I’m looking to collaborate on **AI/ML projects, cloud-native apps, or data-driven systems**